Progression-Free Survival

 • Clinically relevant ARs in <10% of patients who received RYBREVANT® + LAZCLUZE™ included ILD/pneumonitis (3.1%)1

-Select laboratory abnormalities that worsened at baseline (≥20%) in MARIPOSA1*
+Select laboratory abnormalities that worsened from baseline (≥20%) in MARIPOSA1*

 Lab abnormalities observed with RYBREVANT® (amivantamab) and LAZCLUZE™ in Mariposa trialLab abnormalities observed with RYBREVANT® (amivantamab) and LAZCLUZE™ in Mariposa trial